 research (all on the basis of European Union or national law).

 WHEN WE NEED YOUR CONSENT TO USE YOUR PERSONAL DATA

 Whilst we always want you to be aware of how we are using your personal data, this does not necessarily mean that we are required to ask for your consent before we can use it.
 In the day to day running of our business we may use your personal data without asking for your consent because:

+• we need to use your personal data for our own legitimate purposes (such as the administration and management of our business and the improvement of our products and services) and our doing so will not interfere with your privacy rights.
 In exceptional circumstances we may wish to use your personal data for a different purpose which does require your consent.
 In these circumstances we will contact you to explain how we wish to use your data and to ask for your consent.
 You are not required to give consent just because we ask for it.
 If you do give consent you can change your mind and withdraw it at a later date.

 You are not under a legal obligation to provide us with any of your personal data but please note that if you elect not to provide us with your personal data we may be unable to provide our products and services to you.